verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 }
 ```

-In `math.c` we define an external function `consoleLog` which is imported from JavaScript, an `alloc` function used to do memory allocation and a `factorial` function to test the operations.
+In `math.c` we define an external function `consoleLog` which is imported from JavaScript, an `alloc` function used to do memory allocation, and a `factorial` function to test the operations.
 Then let's build the wasm file.

 ```bash
 $ /path/to/emsdk/upstream/bin/clang --target=wasm32 -c -o math.o -I /path/to/emsdk/upstream/emscripten/cache/sysroot/include math.c -v